faiez77/e-commerce_mysql_analytics/README.md

 price	Unit price

-Note: We are using window function which is compatible with MYSQL 8.0+ only.
+Note: We are using window function which is compatible with MYSQL 8.0+ and MYSQL workbench only.